 What’s considered ‘normal’ when it comes to night waking?
 What does the research tell us?

-In short: from a scientific perpective it’s 100% biologically normal for babies and even toddlers and young children to wake at night and need help from a parent or caregiver.
+In short: from a scientific perspective it’s 100% biologically normal for babies, toddlers and even young children to wake at night and need help from a parent or caregiver.

 We have to remember that it’s common for adults and older children to wake at night too – to go to the bathroom, get a drink of water, rearrange the sheets, or if they’ve had a bad dream.
 The difference is that adults and older children can usually solve their own problems when they wake at night, while babies and younger children are more likely to need help from a parent or caregiver to solve their problems, and – in many cases – to fall back asleep.